 Membership Dues are paid annually and are used to support FRAC programs for counselors, the FRAC Directory, the FRAC website, and FRAC organizational expenses.
 Annual dues shall be determined by the FRAC Board and approved by a majority of the member ballots returned in an electronic ballot.
 Full payment of membership dues by the deadline prescribed in the Membership application is required for continued participation in FRAC events including listing in the FRAC Directory and the FRAC website.
 A late fee will be assessed for all payments received after the deadline.
+There will be no refunds of membership dues.
+If the member institution eliminates the regional position or the individual member resigns from their job, the member institution may send a representative to FRAC events for the remainder of the fiscal year.
 The FRAC fiscal year is July 1 – June 30.

 ARTICLE V – CHAIRS

 The FRAC Board shall consist of the following positions:

 - Vice Chairperson

 - Communications Chair

 - Past Chair (1 year position)